dqops/dqo/docs/dqo-concepts/types-of-data-quality-dashboards.md

 [data quality dimensions](data-quality-dimensions.md),
 [check category](../checks/index.md), [data grouping](measuring-data-quality-with-data-grouping.md) and day.

-**KPIs per table and day** is a representative of this group.
+**KPIs per table and day** is a representative of advanced dashboards in this group.
 It allows reviewing data quality KPIs per table and day of the month.

 This dashboard allows filtering data by: